Binary neutron star mergers as a probe of quark-hadron crossover equations of state: Results

-{\em{Results -- }} We summarize our simulation parameters and outputs in Table \ref{table:2}.
+We summarize our simulation parameters and outputs in Table \ref{table:2}.
 The inspiral time is defined as the time at which the maximum density reaches its first minimum.
-In general this occurs $ \sim 0.5 ~\rm{ms}$ ahead of the time at which the maximum GW strain occurs.
+Typically this occurs $ \sim 0.5 ~\rm{ms}$ ahead of the time at which the maximum GW strain occurs.
 The $t_{BH}$ is the time for a black hole to form from the merger remnant.
 The time interval $t_{BH}-t_{inspiral}$ defines the duration of the postmerger period of the binaries.
-Except for the three cases of ppQHC19C with $M_{b}=1.45$, $1.50 ~{\rm{M}}_{\odot}$ and ppQHC19D with $M_{b}=1.55 ~{\rm{M}}_{\odot}$, all the other models form a black hole long before $t \simeq 100 ~\rm{ms}$.
-The three models having no black holes end up with the formation of intermediate-hypermassive NS (HMNS) that are stabilizing from the merger event by loosing non-axisymmetry.
-They do not have a noticeable disk surrounding them but just enter into the so called NS ringdown stage \cite{Bauswein12b}.
-Most of the black hole forming models have a dynamical disk surrounding the black hole.
-The SLy binary with $M_B (M_0) = 1.55 ~(1.40) ~{\rm{M}}_{\odot}$ promptly collapses into a black hole.
-But the ppQHC19B binary with $M_B = 1.55 ~(1.40) ~{\rm{M}}_{\odot}$ sustains a few more dynamical times while the stiff GNH3 binary with $M_B =1.55 ~(1.43) ~{\rm{M}}_{\odot}$ manifestly shows a delayed collapse into a black hole with a disk system.
+Except for the cases of QHC19C with $M_{b}=1.45$, $1.50 ~\rm{M}_\odot$ and QHC19D with $M_{b}=1.55 ~\rm{M}_\odot$, all the other models form a black hole long before $t \simeq 100 ~\rm{ms}$ (the duration of each simulation).
+The three exceptional cases do not collapse within our simulation time and seemingly end up with the formation of supramassive neutron stars given that their baryonic masses are between $M_{\rm TOV;Baryon}$ and 1.2$\times M_{\rm TOV;Baryon}$\cite{CST92}, where $M_{\rm TOV;Baryon}$ is the maximum baryonic mass of non-rotating NS for each EOS.
+Their core densities do not cross the $\sim~5~n_0$ density limit for crossover to quark matter, and they simply enter the NS ringdown stage \cite{Bauswein12b}.
+The SLy binary with $M_B~(M_0) = 1.55 ~(1.40) ~\rm{M}_\odot$ promptly collapses into a black hole.
+But the QHC19B binary with $M_B~(M_0) = 1.55 ~(1.40) ~\rm{M}_\odot$ sustains a few more dynamical times, while the stiff GNH3 binary with $M_B ~(M_0) =1.55 ~(1.43) ~\rm{M}_\odot$ manifestly shows a delayed collapse into a black hole.

+Figure \ref{fig:density} shows the evolution of the maximum density from our simulations.
+The densities in the NSs during the merger go well into the crossover range.
+The NS cores begin in the crossover domain, with central densities of $2.95-3.15 ~n_0$, and throughout the early merger stages stays in it.
+In the later stages, the maximum density rises either slowly or rapidly, depending on the EOS and the masses of the NSs.
+Once the maximum density has risen past $\sim 5-6 ~ n_0$ and a few revolutions of the binary have occurred after merger, the density begins to rise rapidly, denoted by the spike, and a collapse occurs.

-During the inspiral, the stars in the binary system tidally deform and start to coalesces with each other, as such $t_{inspiral}$ largely depends on the tidal deformabiliy and the stiffness of the EOS at densities lower than the initial central densities.
-For most of the cases, the initial central densities of the ppQHCs lie in the range of $2.95-3.15 ~n_0$ where the ppQHCs are close to but a little bit stiffer than the SLy.
-The resulting difference of $t_{inspiral}$ is just numeric but would reveal larger differences for unequal mass binaries and special orbital motions where there is an earlier reference time.
+During the inspiral, the stars in the binary system tidally deform and start to coalesce.
+As such, $t_{inspiral}$ largely depends on the tidal deformabiliy and the stiffness of the EOSs at densities lower than the initial central densities.
+As the initial central densities of the QHCs lie in the range of $2.95-3.15 ~n_0$, this is where QHCs are close to but a bit stiffer than the SLy.